frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Developer at triAGENS GmbH

 ### Short Bio
-I’m a member of the core team of the NoSQL database project ArangoDB where I work on the graph functionality, tools for the Ruby community to use the database and Foxx.
+I'm a member of the core team of the NoSQL database project ArangoDB where I work on the graph functionality, tools for the Ruby community to use the database and Foxx.
 Furthermore I contribute to various open source projects like hacken.in (an event calender for nerds in my hometown written in Rails) and projects related to ArangoDB.
 You can find me listening or speaking at our local usergroups for Ruby, JavaScript, NoSQL and (as a coach for) Rails Girls and Coder Dojo.

 https://0.gravatar.com/avatar/84ac75cc9db741ff266392c83de9aa15?d=https%3A%2F%2Fidenticons.github.com%2F0c5d6c34154abb43427d3fa247a396b7.png&r=x&s=400